Take a look at where to find available questions and how to provide high-quality answers that will keep bringing customers back to you!

 Simply respond in the chat box and click send.
-This is not considered an answer, so don't mark as Completed here.
+This is not considered an answer, so you wouldn't want to mark it as such.

 An answer is when you have provided the customer with useful information to solve their situation.
-You would check the "Completed" and hit then send.
+You would check, "Completed" and hit send.
 You only need to do this once.

 This also indicates to the site that your answer is ready to be reviewed for payout value.
 This does not prevent you or the customer from continuing the conversation further.

-The opt out link can be found in the top left corner of the question section in the Request Centre:
+The opt out link can be found in the top left corner of the customer question in the Expert Request Center.

-- You start working with the customer and discover that their question is miscategorized - eg it's actually Scots law but was posted in the general UK Law section.
-You must opt out before sending this question to the correct category (use the Miscategorized report or PM your category moderator)
+- You start working with the customer and discover that their question is miscategorized.
+You must opt out before sending this question to the correct category or the correct Expert won't be able to engage.

 What is quality?